tsredanovic/blog/_posts/2021-06-08-virtual-environments-in-python.md

 Now that we got the formal definition out of the way, here is an example:

 Lets say you have two projects: `Project A` and `Project B`, both of which have a dependency on the same library, a popular python web framework [Django](https://www.djangoproject.com/)).
 The problem becomes apparent when we start requiring different versions of Django.
-Maybe `ProjectA` was built some time ago using Django v1.11, while `ProjectB` is new, fresh and requires the newer Django v3.2, for example.
+Maybe `ProjectA` was built some time ago using Django v1.11, while `ProjectB` is new, fresh and requires the newer Django v3.2.

 The solution here would simply be to create a separate virtual environment for each project and install the appropriate version of Django inside.

 ### Creating a virtual environment

-Python 3 has the [venv](https://docs.python.org/3/library/venv.html) module from the standard library installed so all you have to do is execute the following command:
+Python 3 has the [venv](https://docs.python.org/3/library/venv.html) module from the standard library installed so all you have to do is execute the following command to create a virtual environment:

 ```bash
 python3 -m venv /path/to/new/venv